aleksandracodes/CI_PP5_Snapfood/README.md

 #### Navigation

 1. As a user, I can see the home page with explanation of the portal, so that I know what the app is about
-2. As a user, I can see a navbar on every page, so that I can easily return to main page, find a post and access my profile page
+2. As a user, I can see a navbar on every page, so that I can easily return to main page and access my profile page
 3. As a logged-out user, I can see log in and sign up options so that I can log in or sign up

 #### Authentication